michael-rubel/laravel-auto-binder/README.md

     ->bind()
 ```

+### Excluding subfolders from scan

-You can as well exclude subdirectories from the scan:
+You might as well exclude subdirectories from the scan of the root directory:
 ```php
 AutoBinder::from(folder: 'Services')
     ->exclude('Traits', 'Components')
     ->bind();
 ```

+### Dependency injection

-If want to inject dependencies to your services while scanning, you can use `when` method:
+If you want to inject dependencies to your services while scanning, you can use `when` method:
 ```php
 AutoBinder::from(folder: 'Services')
     ->when(ExampleServiceInterface::class, function ($app, $service) {